First cohort launching in Spring 2025

 Submit your application

 You’ll be able to indicate your preferences for the studios or areas you’d like to work on as part of the application.
-Expect to hear back within 1–2 weeks about whether you’re selected for an interview.
+Expect to hear back within 1–2 weeks if you’re selected for an interview.

 03